People's Socialist Republic of Albania: Consolidation of power and initial reforms

 In December 1945, Albanians elected a new People's Assembly, but voters were presented with a single list from the Communist-dominated Democratic Front (previously the National Liberation Movement).
 Official ballot tallies showed that 92% of the electorate voted and that 93% of the voters chose the Democratic Front ticket.

 The assembly convened in January 1946.
-Its first act was to formally dethrone Zog, abolish the monarchy and to declare Albania a "people's republic."
-However, the country had already been under out-and-out Communist rule for just over two years.
+Its first act was to formally dethrone Zog I, abolish the monarchy and to declare Albania a "people's republic".
+Zog was barred from Albania after being dethroned.

+Albania had already been under out-and-out Communist rule for just over two years.
 After months of angry debate, the assembly adopted a constitution that mirrored the Yugoslav and Soviet constitutions.
 A couple of months later, the assembly members chose a new government, which was emblematic of Hoxha's continuing consolidation of power: Hoxha became simultaneously prime minister, foreign minister, defense minister, and the army's commander in chief.
 Xoxe remained both internal affairs minister and the party's organizational secretary.

 In late 1945 and early 1946, Xoxe and other party hard-liners purged moderates who had pressed for close contacts with the West, a modicum of political pluralism, and a delay in the introduction of strict communist economic measures until Albania's economy had more time to develop.
 Hoxha remained in control despite the fact that he had once advocated restoring relations with Italy and even allowing Albanians to study in Italy.

 The government took major steps to introduce a Stalinist-style centrally planned economy in 1946.
 It nationalized all industries, transformed foreign trade into a government monopoly, brought almost all domestic trade under state control, and banned land sales and transfers.
 Planners at the newly founded Economic Planning Commission emphasized industrial development and in 1947 the government introduced the Soviet cost-accounting system.